Calixtlahuaca: Sacrificial stone

 There were two similar stones, one with a concave top, is located in the parish of St. Francis of Assisi in Calixtlahuaca.
 The other with a flat top is at the Toluca Museum.

 Petroglyphs

 For the St. Francis of Assisi parish construction in the town of Calixtlahuaca, undetermined number of stones, from the archaeological site were used, some engraved stones can be seen at the church exterior walls, see the below Gallery.

 Calixtlahuaca head

-Calixtlahuaca is also known for the discovery of a ceramic dubbed the "Tecaxic-Calixtlahuaca head" uncovered during García Payón's excavations in the 1930s and purported to be from Ancient Rome.
-Although this artifact has a provenance similar to other items excavated at that time – and radioluminescence testing and stylistic analysis seem to support the antiquity of the artifact – mainstream Mesoamerican scholars to remain skeptical.
+Calixtlahuaca is also known for the discovery of a ceramic dubbed the "Tecaxic-Calixtlahuaca head" uncovered during García Payón's excavations in 1933.
+Anthropologist Robert Heine-Geldern identified the head as deriving from the Hellenistic-Roman school of art, and suggested a date of approximately AD 200.
+Although this artifact has a provenance similar to other items excavated at that time – and radioluminescence testing and stylistic analysis seem to support the antiquity of the artifact – mainstream Mesoamerican scholars remain skeptical.